-Reformers regard her other proposals – to use executive authority to force government contractors to disclose their donors, and using the prospect of overturning the Citizens United decision as a litmus test for appointing Supreme Court justices – as tangible.
+Reformers regard her other proposals — forcing government contractors to disclose their donors and using overturning Citizens United as a litmus test for appointing Supreme Court justices — as tangible.

 In addition to Clinton and Sanders focusing on campaign finance reform, there is a new contender who has placed the issue at the center of his campaign: Harvard Law School professor Lawrence Lessig formally announced his candidacy for the Democratic presidential nomination this week.

 Lessig is running as what he calls a “referendum candidate” on a platform devoted entirely to reforming campaign finance laws and congressional redistricting, pledging to step down and give control to his vice president once he accomplishes his goals.
 Lessig confirmed his bid for the presidency after his exploratory committee achieved the $1 million fundraising goal Lessig had set for a Labor Day deadline.

 “It’s a sort of fascinating moment that shows how much saliency this issue has gained over the past couple of years….
 It might be part of the zeitgeist that we get three candidates who are coming out very strong for campaign finance reform,” Torres-Spelliscy said, referring to Lessig, Sanders and Clinton.

 But even if Clinton is elected and is able to implement some of her campaign finance reform proposals, activists say that her contributions from big Wall Street donors could influence her policies and presidency.